-A group of children, foundation governors, the HT and RE coordinator participate in termly meetings of the Appraisal group with a focus on evaluation and development of RE and Worship.
+A group of children, foundation governors, the HT and RE coordinator participate in termly Foundation committee meetings with a focus on evaluation and development of RE and Worship.
 Key points from this are fed back to staff and governors to inform future development.
 This is a key aspect of school self-evaluation in this area.
 Foundation governors are invited to worship celebrations at key points of the Anglican year as well as an open invitation to daily acts of Worship.

 The school complies with the legal requirement to ensure that children take part in Collective Worship each day.
 The only exceptions are those children withdrawn by their parents.